wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-install.md

       slug: fme-go-initialization
       title: Initialization
 ---
-To integrate the VWO Feature Management and Experimentation SDK into your Go project, you can use Go modules to install it directly from GitHub.
+To integrate the VWO Feature Experimentation SDK into your Go project, you can use Go modules to install it directly from GitHub.

 ## Requirements